scalableinternetservicesarchive/whispr/README.md

 ## Getting Started

 1. Run `bundle install` to install necessary packages.
+2. Run `rake db:setup` to setup Postgres.
-2. Run `rails server` to spin up the app locally.
+3. Run `rails server` to spin up the app locally.
 It will be exposed at http://127.0.0.1:3000.

 ## Testing